-The offer at Stokesley School crosses the whole curriculum, including sports, performing arts, leadership, promotional, STEM, literacy, debating as well as national and international activities including charity work.
+Our offer at Stokesley School crosses the whole curriculum, including sports, performing arts, leadership, promotional, STEM, anti-bullying, eco-groups, literacy, debating as well as national and international activities including charity work.

 Giving our students a voice promotes self worth and self esteem.
 Importantly, being involved plays a significant role in how students learn to listen to each other's views, demonstrate tolerance and respect and also develop essential debating and oracy skills.

 In addition to our school wide student leadership body, we also now work alongside our other trust schools to collaborate on larger projects.
 In the Spring term of 2022, we will be participating in a trust wide quiz and sports event.

 A message from our Head Girl and Head Boy

 We hope you have found our student leadership page interesting.
 We believe that student leadership is an incredibly important part of school life and is vital in improving the lives of students in school.
 Student voice allows students to make changes to the school that benefit them and make the school a better place.
 Student leadership has allowed our students to get involved in such a variety of activities around school.
 Our leaders have worked amazingly as a team and have made fantastic contributions.
 Student leadership really allows our students to become more confident whilst taking on different responsibilities.

 Our most recent charity fundraising projects have included raising money in November for Children in Need.
 To raise this money, everyone was invited to wear yellow for the day, had a huge bake sale and sold Pudsey merchandise.
 We also held a whole school Children in Need quiz to raise awareness of the work the charity does across the world.
 In December, we also took part in Christmas Jumper Day to raise money for Save the Children and donated a whole school collection to Middlesbrough Foodbank.